 Although I rarely mention it, sports training has been part of my life for many years.
 Because I’ve noticed a recent surge of fitness and sports influencers on social media setting new standards for a whole generation of enthusiasts, it felt relevant to take a look at it.

-There are two ways of looking at social media marketing: as a great sounding board, able to quickly generate large-scale visibility using online discussions, or as a powerful tool to develop a community of loyal fans.
-The first one relies on publicity stunts, communication artifacts, and growth hacking.
-The second one, on relationship building in the long run with people who don’t yet know that you exist.
-Which approach is the right one?
-Wouldn’t these two visions of social media marketing, which are often opposed, have more in common than they seem?
+There are two ways of looking at social media marketing.
+As an opportunity to get visibility.
+Or as a way to build an online community.
+The first relies on publicity stunts, comms artifacts, and growth hacking.
+The second, on relationship building with people who have no clue that you exist.
+But wouldn’t these two have more in common than it seems?

-Since I became a freelancer, I had never taken the time to share my experience as a digital marketing consultant.
-As I resume writing, I take this opportunity to share with you my story.
-With some advice for those of you who have thought about freelancing.
+When I became a freelancer, I never took the time to share my experience as a freelance marketing consultant.
+Now that I am writing again, I am sharing it with you.
+What I do, what I learned from it, and my advice for those thinking about going solo.